Vale: a prose linter

 The value on the right reports the package and name of the rule, which helps with later configuration.

 You probably won’t fix every reported problem.
-You should at least investigate then decide what to do.
+You should at least investigate and then decide next steps.

 Checking multiple files